emberjs/rfcs/text/0649-deprecation-staging.md

 #### Declaration and Defaults

-While applications are required to set a `StrictSemVerString` value for `addons.[packageName].version`, addons can additionally set a special value of `"auto"`, to indicate that the addon is compliant with deprecations from the _minimum_ version of the SemVer range specified by the
+While applications must set a `StrictSemVerString` value for `addons.[packageName].version`, addons can additionally set a special value of `"auto"`, to indicate that the addon is compliant with deprecations from the _minimum_ version of the SemVer range specified by the